 Each of the Board Committees, other than the Nomination and Prudential Committee (which includes the CEO as a member), is comprised solely of independent Non-Executive Directors.
-The CEO has a standing invitation to attend all Board Committee meetings - except where the relevant Committee is discussing the CEO's employment arrangements or non-executive director only sessions are being held - and may participate in discussions on matters concerning the main Board but has no voting rights with respect to such matters.
-Other senior executives are regularly invited to attend Board Committee meetings where the Committee Chairman believes that person's attendance would be useful and relevant.
+The CEO has a standing invitation to attend all Board Committee meetings - except where the relevant Committee is discussing the CEO's employment arrangements or Non-Executive Director only sessions are being held - and may participate in discussions but has no voting rights.
+Other Senior Executives are regularly invited to attend Board Committee meetings where the Committee Chairman believes that person's attendance would be useful and relevant.